Hay Fever is definately worth treating

 Seasonal hay fever starts from spring and is due to pollens.
 In summer, it is due to grasses.

-The effect that food has on the immune system is often not realised.
+The effect that food has on the immune system is often not realized.
 Often, gluten containing foods such as bread, baking and pasta will aggravate hay fever.
 So will milk and yoghurt in some people.
 And so will stress.

 Allergic shiners and the allergic salute